oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ##### 3.1.4.3.5 Full Product Name Type - Product Identification Helper - SBOM URLs <a id='full-product-name-type---product-identification-helper---sbom-urls'></a>

-The list of SBOM URLs (`sbom_urls`) of value type `array` with `1` or more items contains a list of URLs where SBOMs for this product can be retrieved.
+The list of SBOM URLs (`sbom_urls`) of value type `array` with `1` or more unique items contains a list of URLs where SBOMs for this product can be retrieved.

 > The SBOMs might differ in format or depth of detail.
 Currently supported formats are SPDX, CycloneDX, and SWID.